Chaitanya782/Deepseek-components/README.md

-Thanks!
-Here's a refined version of the `README.md` tailored specifically to your Kaggle notebook setup, where **each notebook implements and explains one individual component** of the DeepSeek architecture:

----

 # 🧠 DeepSeek Components – Illustrated in Python

 This repository is a collection of **Kaggle Notebooks**, each focused on implementing and explaining **one specific component** of transformer architectures, with a strong emphasis on **DeepSeek**-style enhancements.